MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 <br><a name="startstop"></a>

-## Starting and Stopping DeployR
+## Starting and Stopping Services

-To start or stop all DeployR-related services on the machine at once, use the administrator utility.
+To start or stop all operationalization-related services on the machine at once, use the administrator utility.

 **To stop or start a front-end or back-end:**

-1. Launch the utility script, `$MRS_DEPLOYR\runAdminUtils.ps1`, with administrator privileges.
+1. [Launch the administration utility](#launch) with administrator, `root`, or `sudo` privileges.

-1. From the main menu, choose the option **Stop and start DeployR services**.
+1. From the main menu, choose the option **Stop and start services**.

 1. From the sub-menu, choose which services to start or stop.